 Recognizing Genuine Feline Happiness

 True feline happiness often shows up in combinations of expressions and behaviors.
-A genuinely content cat might display slow blinks while purring, with relaxed body posture and gently swaying tail movements.
+A content cat might display slow blinks while purring, with relaxed body posture and gently swaying tail movements.
 This combination of signals helps distinguish between a truly happy cat and one that might be experiencing stress or boredom.

 How Do Cats Laugh?
 Physical Expressions of Feline Joy